marphi/PhpStormSupportBundle/README.md

 MarphiPhpStormSupportBundle
 ========================

-This Bundle provide command to generate config file for PhpStorm Command Line Tool Support for Symfony2
+The bundle provides support to complement the console for Symfony2 in PhpStorm.

 **Instalation**